aimee-mcneil-melville/ToDo-Full-Stack/README.md

 You'll be redirected to Gardenz to enter additional information.

 #### Admin Role
-Ask one of the facilitators to give you the Admin role, local for gardenz or global for the entire Auth0 tenant.
+Create an account in Auth0.com, register with your personal email and ask one of the facilitators to give access admin role (global).

 ## User stories (from highest priority)